 Support the President by attending and contributing to discussion in the Undergraduate Director’s Forum, preceding the end of the academic semester in May.

+Register NUS as a UTSU club via the UTSU website to access UTSU supports in the Fall term.

 The first year UTSU Representative shall automatically fill the second year UTSU Representative position and will take part in transition activities in the Spring/Summer term.
 If the active first year UTSU Representative is unable or unwilling to take the position, then the position shall be elected from any current non-graduating student and the newly elected student will take part in transition activities in the Spring/Summer term.